 Salaries can vary greatly depending on the type of employer.

-Clinical exercise physiologists working in the National Health Service (NHS) are usually covered by the Agenda for Change Pay Rates (Bands 4-6).
-You would typically start at the lower end of Band 5 (£21,176-£27,625) and would need to undertake a considerable amount of continuing professional development (CPD) to progress up the pay scale.
+Clinical exercise physiologists working in the National Health Service (NHS) are usually covered by the Agenda for Change (AfC) Pay Rates.
+You would typically start at the lower end of Band 5 (£21,478 to £27,901) and would need to undertake a considerable amount of continuing professional development (CPD) to progress up the pay scale.

-Exercise physiologists can expect to work irregular hours, including evenings and weekends.
+Working hours are irregular and include evenings and weekends to cover appointments with clients.
 When on tour or at training camps with athletes or teams, working hours may be long.

 Exercise physiologists working within sport usually work either in a laboratory or in the field.
 Those working as clinical exercise physiologists are typically based in hospitals, medical centres and private healthcare organisations.

-Part-time work and self-employment are possible.
+Part-time work and self-employment is possible.
 Consultancy work is also available for experienced and accredited physiologists.

 Although career opportunities available to sport and exercise physiologists are currently expanding, competition for jobs is fierce and considerable postgraduate training/experience is usually required.